 Solid waste includes garbage, rubbish, refuse, sludge from a wastewater treatment plant, water supply treatment plant, or air pollution control facility, and other discarded material, including solid, liquid, semisolid, or contained gaseous material resulting from industrial, municipal, commercial, mining, and agricultural operations and from community and institutional activities.

-Soil, dirt, rock, sand, and other inert solid materials, whether natural or of human origin, used to fill land are not classified as waste if the object of the fill is to make the land suitable for the construction of surface improvements.
+• Uncontaminated soil, dirt, rock, sand, and other inert solid materials, whether natural or of human origin, used to fill land if the object of the fill is to make the land suitable for the construction of surface improvements.

-More information about the definition of solid waste (and what is not included) is available in the rules in Title 30 Texas Administrative Code (30 TAC), Chapter 330, Section (§) 330.3 Exit the TCEQ and Chapter 335, §335.1 Exit the TCEQ.
+More information about the definition of solid waste is available in Title 30 Texas Administrative Code (30 TAC) 330.3 and 335.1 .

 Municipal Solid Waste

-Municipal solid waste, as defined in 30 TAC §330.3 Exit the TCEQ] is solid waste resulting from, or incidental to, municipal, community, commercial, institutional, and recreational activities; it includes garbage, rubbish, ashes, street cleanings, dead animals, medical waste, and all other nonindustrial solid waste.
+Municipal solid waste is solid waste resulting from, or incidental to, municipal, community, commercial, institutional, and recreational activities; it includes garbage, rubbish, ashes, street cleanings, dead animals, medical waste, and all other nonindustrial solid waste [30 TAC 330.3 ].

-Municipal solid waste includes electronic waste from municipal, commercial, and institutional sources (inluding X-ray and other radiation-producing equipment).
-The following links offer additional information regarding these materials:
+Municipal solid waste includes electronic waste from municipal, commercial, and institutional sources (including X-ray and other radiation-producing equipment).
+The following links offer additional information about these materials:

 Special Waste